Want to know how to ask people about their pronouns? Here’s why you already do.

 Things we know about names:

 - You can’t tell what a person’s name is just from looking at them.
-People might occasionally make a guess, but no one expects them to get it right — if they did, you might include that someone tipped them off or that they’ve been internet-stalking you.
+People might occasionally make a guess, but no one expects them to get it right — if they did, you might conclude that someone tipped them off or that they’ve been internet-stalking you.
 Or you might just be weirded out.

 - If you want to know someone’s name, you have to ask.
 It’s a totally normal question; actually, you’re more likely to be considered rude if you don’t ask for someone’s name upon meeting.
 If you were to sneak around looking for clues for a name instead of asking (see any of their mail lying around? can you think of an excuse to ask for ID?), that would be… creepy, to say the least.